nitinkc/nitinkc.github.io/_posts/git/2023-11-09-multi-repo-push.md

     merge = refs/heads/main
 ```

-For each subsequent push to a feature branch,
+For each subsequent push to a new feature branch,
 ```shell
 git checkout -b feature/new-feature-branch